dortania/OpenCore-Install-Guide/ktext.md

     * BrcmPatchRAM3 for 10.15+ (must be paired with BrcmBluetoothInjector)
     * BrcmPatchRAM2 for 10.11-10.14
     * BrcmPatchRAM for 10.8-10.10
-  * For macOS 11 and earlier use BrcmBluetoothInjector
+  * On macOS 10.11 through macOS 11, you also need BrcmBluetoothInjector (included)
-  * For macOS 12 and later use BlueFixupTool

 ::: details BrcmPatchRAM Load order

 The order in `Kernel -> Add` should be:

-1. BrcmBluetoothInjector or BlueFixupTool
+1. BrcmBluetoothInjector (if needed)
 2. BrcmFirmwareData
-3. BrcmPatchRAM3
+3. BrcmPatchRAM3 (or BrcmPatchRAM2/BrcmPatchRAM)

+BlueToolFixup can be anywhere after Lilu.

 However ProperTree will handle this for you, so you need not concern yourself